 Solo Travel Lake Geneva: What to Expect

 In Switzerland, most independent travelers immediately head for Lucerne or Zurich.
-However, I recommend coming to this corner of the country.
+However, I recommend coming to this corner of the country for solo travel in Switzerland.

 After all, Lake Geneva region is filled with surprises that will delight any adventurous solo traveler.